-Google Nexus 4 vs. Samsung Galaxy Note II Dogfight Part 2Aaron Baker - Editor-in-Chief
+Google Nexus 4 vs. Samsung Galaxy Note II Dogfight Part 2Aaron Baker - Director, Content and Partnerships

 If your feedback is any indication, the hottest Android smartphones on the market are the Google Nexus 4 and the Samsung Galaxy Note II.
 While the size and overall distribution is different, they have some similarities, which make them perfect candidates for a dogfight battle.
 The Nexus 4 is designed by LG and offers a vanilla build of Android 4.2 Jelly Bean, along with a 1.5 GHz quad-core Snapdragon S4 processor, 4.7-inch IPS HD display, 8-megapixel camera with 1080p HD recording, and a 2,100 mAh battery.
 It starts at $299.99 full retail, which is an incredible price sans-contract (if you can find it).